MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 - For host pool VM resiliency, different [options](/azure/virtual-machines/availability) are available when creating a new Windows Virtual Desktop host pool.
 It's important to select the right option based on your requirements during creation.
 These options can't be changed later.

   - The default resiliency option for Windows Virtual Desktop host pool deployment is **Availability Set**.
-This option only ensures host pool resiliency at the single Azure datacenter level, with formal 99.95% high-availability ([SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9)).
+This option only ensures host pool resiliency at the single Azure datacenter level, with formal 99.95 percent high-availability [SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines).

      > [!NOTE]
      > The maximum number of VMs inside an **Availability Set** is 200, as documented in [Subscription and service limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machines-limits---azure-resource-manager).

   - Using [Availability Zones](/azure/availability-zones/az-overview), VMs in the host pool are distributed across different datacenters.
-VMs are still inside the same region, and have higher resiliency and higher formal 99.99% high-availability ([SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9)).
+VMs are still inside the same region, and have higher resiliency and higher formal 99.99 percent high-availability [SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines).
 Your capacity planning should take into account enough extra compute capacity to ensure Windows Virtual Desktop continues to operate even if a single zone is lost.

      > [!NOTE]
      > An Azure Resource Manager (ARM) template must be used to specify zones.
 This option isn't available yet in the Azure portal.